akka/akka-projection/docs/src/main/paradox/getting-started/event-generator-app.md

 # EventGeneratorApp

 This is a simulation of fake Event Sourced shopping carts.
 The details of this implementation is not important for understanding Projections.
-It's needed for for @ref:[running the example](running.md).
+It's needed for @ref:[running the example](running.md).

 Please look at the [Akka reference documentation for Event Sourcing](https://doc.akka.io/docs/akka/current/typed/persistence.html) for how to implement real `EventSourcedBehavior`.